What is the Program on gender-related violence (PgV)?

 Students are accepted into the Program on Domestic Violence (PDV) once each year as a cohort, a group that takes courses in tandem and participates in organized events and activities featuring local practitioners and national experts.
 Cohort sessions, also known as intensives, explore practical applications to classroom knowledge and build a personal and professional network for students to rely on throughout their degree program and their careers.

 What is an intensive?

-Students in the PDV learn together during weeklong periods of intensive study in Denver.
-Typically one half of a course from a previous intensive is finished during an intensive and the first half of another is started.
+Students in the PGV learn together during week-long periods of intensive study in Denver.
+These intensives take place twice each year, once in January and once in August.
+Typically one half of a course from a previous intensive is finished during an intensive, and the first half of another is started.
 Guest lecturers, multi-media presentations, and small group exercises are often incorporated during the intensives.

-The Program on Domestic Violence is offered as a concentration within two degree programs offered by the School of Public Affairs: the Masters of Public Administration and the Masters of Criminal Justice.
-Twelve of the 36 credit hours in each degree program are the Domestic Violence Core Courses: Women and Violence: A Sociological Perspective, Psychology of Domestic Violence, Battered Women and the Legal System, and Social Justice, Advocacy, and Social Change.
+The Program on Gender-Based Violence is offered as a concentration within two degree programs offered by the School of Public Affairs: the Masters of Public Administration (MPA) and the Masters of Criminal Justice (MCJ).
+Please see the UCD School of Public Affair's website for up to date information on both degree programs.

 How long does it take to complete the program?

 For the certificate programs, the program will take two years to complete.
 For the degree programs, the length will vary depending on the amount of MCJ/MPA core classes you decide to take each semester.